microsoft/ChakraCore-wiki/Build-Status.md

 ## Builds with Slow Tests

-One daily we run all the same builds as the Rolling Builds above, but we run additional slow tests.
+Once a day, we run all the same builds as the Rolling Builds above, but we run additional slow tests.

 |         | __Debug__ | __Test__ | __Release__ |
 |:-------:|:---------:|:--------:|:-----------:|